CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo4-enumthreads-method.md

 ms.assetid: bca7a5b4-c207-4894-918c-0733926296dd
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 3d4cffc7c407db6acd15462e1e00769101e44b40
+ms.openlocfilehash: d6af5aec4f1a012b6ec33cf80b1de62a7397262d
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67780868"
+ms.locfileid: "74442991"
 ---
 # <a name="icorprofilerinfo4enumthreads-method"></a>ICorProfilerInfo4::EnumThreads, méthode
-Retourne un énumérateur qui fournit des méthodes pour boucler séquentiellement dans la collection de tous les threads managés dans le processus profilé.
+Returns an enumerator that provides methods to sequentially iterate through the collection of all managed threads in the profiled process.

 ## <a name="syntax"></a>Syntaxe